ibhagwan/fzf-lua/OPTIONS.md

 :FzfLua files file_icons=false
 ```

-Fzf-lua conviniently enables setting lua tables recursively using dotted keys, for exmaple, if we
+Fzf-lua conveniently enables setting lua tables recursively using dotted keys, for example, if we
 wanted to call `files` in "split" mode (instead of the default floating window), we would normally call:

 ```lua